RMD Strategies to Help Ease Your Tax Burden

 3. Make a qualified charitable distribution

-Once you reach 70½, a third option to reduce or entirely satisfy your RMDs opens up: a qualified charitable distribution (QCD), in which funds are transferred directly from an IRA to a qualified charitable organization.
-Unlike RMDs, QCDs are not taxable, and each individual (married or single) can donate up to $105,000 for tax year 2024 from their IRA.
-You may also direct a one-time, $53,000 QCD to a charitable remainder trust or charitable gift annuity in 2024—which will count toward your annual limit.
-(The QCD limits are indexed for inflation every year.)
+If your charitably inclined and have reached age 70½, a third option to reduce or entirely satisfy your RMDs opens up: a qualified charitable distribution (QCD), in which funds are transferred directly from an IRA to a qualified charitable organization.
+Unlike RMDs, QCDs are not taxable, and each individual can donate up to $108,000 from their IRA for tax year 2025.
+(QCD limits are indexed for inflation every year.)
+You may also direct a one-time $54,000 QCD, which will count toward your annual limit, to a charitable remainder trust or charitable gift annuity in 2025.

 Before making a QCD, there are a couple of caveats:

-- Your IRA custodian must transfer the funds directly—and only to a 501(c)(3) organization (donor-advised funds aren't eligible).
+- Your IRA custodian must transfer the funds directly—and only to a 501(c)(3) organization (donor-advised funds and most private foundations aren't eligible).

 - You can't claim the QCD as a charitable deduction, but the distribution doesn't count as taxable income either.

-Given the complexities involved with RMDs and the tax strategies involved with the options mentioned above, it's best to consult with a certified public accountant or qualified tax advisor who can help you navigate the intricacies of taking your distributions.
+Given the complexities of RMD rules and the tax strategies involved with the options mentioned above, it's best to consult with a qualified tax advisor or a wealth manager who can help you navigate the intricacies of taking your distributions during retirement.